diffus-me/Refocus/readme.md

 Original gradio ui is also available at the root path.
 If you use it on your local machine, it will be [http://localhost:7865](http://localhost:7865)

+# Hosted Refocus

+If you need a hosted version of Refocus on the cloud where you could access it anywhere without worrying about purchasing expensive GPUs or dealing with the installation, you can use our service at [Diffus](https://www.diffus.graviti.com/?utm_source=huggingface&utm_campaign=github_refocus).
+It also has a hosted automatic1111/stable-diffusion-webui

+Diffus team is behind the development of Refocus, you can reach us on our [Discrod server](https://discord.gg/wXhQvWqE9p).

 ---

+# Original Readme

 ## How Fooocus stands out